webpy/webpy.github.com/TextDrive.md

 ## Making it fast

 For reasons I don't quite understand lighttpd proxying to web.py is faster than running web.py directly.
 So if you want your server to support more serious loads, you should run a simple lighttpd instance on port 8048 and have it talk to web.py through FastCGI.
-[Here](http://help.textdrive.com/index.php?pg=kb.page&id=252) is a TextDrive knowledge base article on setting up lighttpd.
+TextDrive has a [knowledge base article](http://help.textdrive.com/index.php?pg=kb.page&id=252) on setting up lighttpd.